*Our Golden Retriever tour guide, Sawyer, has taken over the blog this week. Please enjoy his fun take on our recent visit to Culross.

 One exciting fact about us canines is that we possess up to 300 million olfactory receptors in our noses and humans only have about six million.
 This means that going on a car ride and exploring new places is quite an experience- just from the standpoint of our sense of smell!
 And, let me tell you, there were quite a few amazing smells along the way to Culross and once we arrived.
 One of my favourites scents is the seaside and the fresh, salt air.
 So, I was quite thrilled when we pulled into the car park at Culross and saw that we were overlooking the Firth of Forth.

 I happily jumped out of the car (after my human was safely attached to me), and quickly set out learning the lay of the land.
 I could smell many other dog pals that had previously visited as well as some friends who were close by.
-I heard Mom tell Dad that it was strange to see so few cars in the car park during a Saturday in July.
-We hope more tourists will come back soon but were content to take advantage of visiting such a popular location with so few people around.
+I heard Mom tell Dad that it was strange to see so few cars in the car park during a Saturday in July, but were content to take advantage of visiting such a popular location with so few people around.

-Continuing along the road, we came across a place that normally delivers the wonderful scents of steak pie, fish and chips, and much more delicious food- The Red Lion Inn.
+Continuing along the road, we came across a place that delivers the wonderful scents of steak pie, fish and chips, and much more delicious food- The Red Lion Inn.
 Well, that is serendipitous because I’m fairly certain that I’m a ‘Golden’ lion!
 There was a plaque next to the entrance that Mom read to us.
 The Red Lion Inn was originally a merchant’s house dating back to 1570-1640 but was turned into a pub in the mid-1700s.
-It’s now the only pub left in Culross, and temporarily closed due to COVID-19.
-Hopefully, they will be able to open soon so locals and visitors can enjoy eating at such an historic place.
+It’s now the only pub left in Culross.

 There are cobblestones all over Culross, so I had to be careful how I stepped.
 Fortunately, I have a lot of experience when Dad and I do our walking tours around Edinburgh.
 For example, Victoria Street (also known as ‘Diagon Alley’) is on a hill and has cobblestones- talk about the need to be sure-footed!
 As I shared before, my sense of smell gives me the wonderful ability to explore my surroundings in ways that humans can’t.
 But I also have fantastic eyesight and it is fun to see the world from my perspective further to the ground.